 Can staying away from margarine, butter improve health?

 When compared with the consumption of margarine, butter, dairy fat and mayonnaise, the researchers found that olive oil lowered the risk of total and cause-specific deaths; however, there was no significant difference between using olive oil and vegetable oil.
 “Clinicians should be counseling patients to replace certain fats, such as margarine and butter, with olive oil to improve their health,” Marta Guasch-Ferré, a senior research scientist in the department of nutrition at Harvard’s T.H.
 Chan School, said in a statement.
 “Our study helps make specific recommendations that will be easy for patients to understand and, hopefully, implement into their diets.”

 Researchers have been studying the benefits of olive oil for years, but this marks the first long-term study on the impact consuming olive oil has on mortality in the U.S. Previous studies focused on people in Europe and the Mediterranean who consume olive oil at a higher rate.
-Now, with this study showing the potential benefits of incorporating olive oil into their diets, more Americans may increase their intake of olive oil.
+Now, with this study proving just how healthy it is, more Americans may increase their intake of olive oil.